 The group has performed on numerous occasions, at the UK Taiko Festival in Exeter, given an impromptu show at the Wem Taiko Fest , as well as performing at the Hay On Fire Festival, the Big Splash event in Newport and local events including the Crickhowell Walking Festival, Powys Arts Month and the Caerleon Festival.
 Ursula now runs workshops all over Wales, and regular practice sessions and workshops near Abergavenny, with Taiko colleague Heather Murray.

 Heather Murray has also studied Taiko extensively in the UK, with James, Kagemusha, Mugenkyo and Taiko Meantime, as well as making the journey to Japan to study with Art Lee in 2010.
 She is the co-founder of Taiko Mynydd Du and, as a Natural Voice Practitioner, has a particular interest in the use of voice and song in Taiko.
 Heather is a State Registered Music Therapist and musician.
 She was awarded an Arts Council Wales grant in 2017 to study in Japan with the internationally acclaimed teacher Kurumaya Sensei.
-The project culminated in composing a piece inspired by this experience which was performed at the 70th International Eisteddfod in 2017, bringing Taiko to the Eisteddfod for the first time.
+The project culminated in composing a piece inspired by this experience which was performed at the 70th International Eisteddfod, bringing Taiko to the Eisteddfod for the first time.

 A particular focus for much of our work in Wales has emerged, inspired by both Heather and Ursula’s professional experience as, respectively, a music therapist and an art therapist and by James’ previous work in the field of Arts and Health.